tangrammer/cryogen-blog/resources/templates/md/pages/about.md

 ---

-Last year I teleworked with [DEEP-IMPACT-AG](http://deepimpact.ch/) a swiss company based in Winterthur that defines itself as a web passionate.
+I teleworked with [DEEP-IMPACT-AG](http://deepimpact.ch/) a swiss company based in Winterthur that defines itself as a web passionate.

 They wanted me as clojure introductor in the company so i was charged to migrate legacy projects and to define new ones.
 Also I was frequently required to develop in java and javascript/react_js